AlexiaNomena/PSD_cosine_law_matrix/README.md

 ## PSD cosine law matrix
-This is a small code for testing the construction of a positive semi-definite matrix whose elements is defined as
+This is a small code for testing the sufficient conditions for obtaining a positive semi-definite matrix whose elements is defined as

 `M_{ij} = (h(i, 0)^2 + h(j, 0)^2 - h(i, j)^2)/2`, where `h` is a specific non-negative symmetric function with defined properties.